 - Melons (especially cantaloupe)

 Grains are a major source of fiber and B vitamins.
 They also provide magnesium, selenium, and chromium, which help regulate blood sugar levels, boost metabolism, and reduce cholesterol.
-There is evidence that whole grains reduce the risk of type 2 diabetes (15).
+There is evidence that a diet rich in whole grains reduces the risk of type 2 diabetes (15).

 A high fiber diet helps reduce inflammation and slow down digestion so your body can better manage blood sugar levels, regulate bowel movements, lower cholesterol levels, and improve heart health.
 High-fiber foods are especially beneficial to those suffering from diabetes or obesity (11).